Day 1: ABIDJAN

-The origin of the Anyi monarchy goes back to the tradition of Akan large ethnical group that lives in large south West Ghana and South East Ivory Coast.
-They share with the famous Ashanti Kingdom of Ghana a similar life-style linked to the wealth of the forest and the cult of kings.
+The origin of the Anyi monarchy goes back to the tradition of the Akan, a large ethnical group that lives in southwestern Ghana and the South East Ivory Coast.
+They share with the famous Ashanti Kingdom of Ghana a similar lifestyle linked to the wealth of the forest and the cult of kings.
 At the royal palace, we will meet some senior members of the nobility, in their ceremonial robes, and the priest in charge of the fetish protecting the throne.
 This special opportunity will enable us to understand the history of the region and the role of traditional Kings in a modern republic.
 If he is available, even the king himself will receive us.

 Later we will meet a community of Komians.
 With a bit of luck, we might attend the divinatory dance.

-The Akan people of the Ivory Coast use the word “Komian” to refer to trance, that is to say a spiritual possession.
-This term can also be applied to people and in this case it refers to those persons, mainly women, who have been initiated to communicate with the world of spirits through different divinatory ways, such as the throwing of shells, the vision on water or the dance.
+The Akan people of the Ivory Coast use the word “Komian” to refer to trance, that is to say, a spiritual possession.
+This term can also be applied to people and in this case, it refers to those persons, mainly women, who have been initiated to communicate with the world of spirits through different divinatory ways, such as the throwing of shells, the vision on the water, or the dance.
 Dance is indeed the most spectacular divinatory form and is called to solve the most complex problems.
-Facing the interlocutor, some family members and the curious crowd, accompanied by the rhythm of tam-tams, the Komian does a ritual dance until she reaches the status of trance: the spirit will then manifest itself at the “opening of her mouth” and will indicate the nature of the problem and the way forward.
+Facing the interlocutor, some family members, and the curious crowd, accompanied by the rhythm of tam-tams, the Komian does a ritual dance until she reaches the status of trance, the spirit will then manifest itself at the “opening of her mouth” and will indicate the nature of the problem and the way forward.

-In present Yamoussoukro cars drive in wide boulevards constantly trying to avoid big potholes and free roaming chickens!
-During the visit our attention will also be caught by the huge government buildings, the lofty 14-floor high hotels and the artificial lake which is inhabited by caimans.
+At present Yamoussoukro, residents drive in wide boulevards constantly trying to avoid big potholes and free-roaming chickens!
+During the visit, our attention will also be caught by the huge government buildings, the lofty 14-floor high hotels, and the artificial lake which is inhabited by caimans.
 And yet, among all this, what mostly strikes our imagination is the feeling of emptiness, the nothingness that surrounds what has become a bygone dream.

 Day 4: AKAN LINEAGE

 We meet the Baulé people from the Akan lineage as the Anyi.
-Arrived in this land from East, Baule have enriched their cultural traditions by taking cues from their neighbours.
+Arrived in this land from the East, the Baule people have enriched their cultural traditions by taking cues from their neighbors.

-This cultural integration has produced a rich culture, reflected for example in the complex craftmanship: fine statues representing the world of spirits, sculpted weaving-loom pulleys and beautiful masks.
+This cultural integration has produced a rich culture, reflected for example in the complex craftsmanship such as fine statues representing the world of spirits, sculpted weaving-loom pulleys, and beautiful masks.

-Later we attend the dance of Goli masks, that can be performed for both entertaining and celebrating the funeral of a person of high rank.
-The Baulé tribe adopted this ritual from their neighbours, the Wan tribe, after 1900.
-While celebrating peace and joy, the participants will sing, dance and drink palm wine.
+Later we attend the dance of Goli masks, which can be performed both to entertain and celebrate the funeral of a person of high rank.
+The Baulé tribe adopted this ritual from their neighbors, the Wan tribe, after 1900.
+While celebrating peace and joy, the participants will sing, dance, and drink palm wine.

 Day 5: IN THE SENUFO SAVANNAH

-The town of Korhogo is a must for any traveller visiting Ivory Coast northern regions.
-Its history dates to the XIII century and today it is the capital of the Senufo, the tribe that has produced some of the greatest artworks of Africa, in almost every field: sculpture, weaving, painting and blacksmiths.
-Visit of the interesting craft market to discover wooden sculptures and textiles showing the traditional Senufo patterns.
-It is these patterns that have inspired modern artists like Pablo Picasso who also personally travelled to Senufo country to meet and exchange experiences with local artists.
+The town of Korhogo is a must for any traveler visiting Ivory Coast’s northern regions.
+Its history dates to the XIII century and today it is the capital of the Senufo, the tribe that has produced some of the greatest artworks of Africa, in almost every field sculpture, weaving, painting, and blacksmiths.
+Visit the interesting craft market to discover wooden sculptures and textiles showing the traditional Senufo patterns.
+It is these patterns that have inspired modern artists like Pablo Picasso who also personally traveled to Senufo country to meet and exchange experiences with local artists.

-Arrival in the evening to our comfortable hotel in Korhogo where we will spend two nights.
+Arrival in the evening at our comfortable hotel in Korhogo where we will spend two nights.

 Day 6: THE PANTHER DANCE AND IRON AGE

 The iron ore comes from some local mines in the shape of deep pits and it is milled manually.
 The traditional “adobe bellows furnace” is loaded with layers of charcoal and layers of ore then the fire is set – we can now leave the furnace since the fusion will take till the following morning.
-Iron smelting techniques are secret and always associated to taboos and initiations.
-The blacksmith is endogamous, meaning that only those born into blacksmith families are eligible for the long apprenticeship into the craft.
-They are feared by the tribe since they possess obscure magical powers, are in contact with evil spirits, are capable to transform stones into iron.
+Iron smelting techniques are secret and always associated with taboos and initiations.
+The blacksmith is endogamous, meaning that only those born into blacksmith families are eligible for a long apprenticeship in the craft.
+They are feared by the tribe since they possess obscure magical powers, are in contact with evil spirits, and are capable of transforming stones into iron.

-Smelting means transforming a solid shape in liquid and transforming it again in solid different shape.
+Smelting means transforming a solid shape into liquid and transforming it again into a solid different shape.
 They are considered “masters of the fire”, capable of calling upon the “spirits of the earth” with their powerful hammers.
-Due to their scaring magical powers, blacksmiths often must settle outside of the villages.
-They are a highly powerful cast: the fabrication of iron tools and iron weapons allows extensive agriculture, efficient hunting and successful warfare.
+Due to their scary magical powers, blacksmiths often must settle outside of the villages.
+They are a highly powerful cast, the fabrication of iron tools and iron weapons allows for extensive agriculture, efficient hunting, and successful warfare.

 Back to Korhogo.

-The most spectacular Senufo mask dance is the Boloy, known as panther dance, performed by initiated
+The most spectacular Senufo mask dance is the Boloy, known as the panther dance, performed by the initiated.

 Day 8: SACRED WARRIORS

 We start our day by meeting with the unmistakable Fulani nomads, constantly in search of pastures for their herds of zebus.
-The Fulani can be easily recognized by their conical straw huts, the walking stick they always carry over their shoulders, the water bottle hanging around their neck, the machete in their hands and their proud posture.
+The Fulani can be easily recognized by their conical straw huts, the walking stick they always carry over their shoulders, the water bottle hanging around their neck, the machete in their hands, and their proud posture.
 These nomads seem to come from nowhere and head nowhere.
 Accustomed as they are to a hard life, they look perfectly fine with the little they carry.
 They are the true gentlemen of these endless savannahs.
-Visit of a village, mostly inhabited by women and children.
-We will be invited into their huts to see old family photos, dowry presents etc. Women wear beautiful coloured fabrics and, around their necks and in their hair, very special tribal jewellery (Baltic amber, pearls of Bohemia, old Venetian “murrines”, stones, buttons and any other plastic object they may like).
+Visit a village, mostly inhabited by women and children.
+We will be invited into their huts to see old family photos, dowry presents, etc. Women wear beautiful colored fabrics and, around their necks and in their hair, very special tribal jewelry (Baltic amber, pearls of Bohemia, old Venetian “murrines”,

 Day 9: ACROBATIC MASKS